belle2/basf2/analysis/doc/FlavorTagger.rst

 Using the FlavorTagger
 ----------------------

-Adding the FlavorTagger to your analysis is very simple: an example can be found in this tutorial.
+Adding the FlavorTagger to your analysis is very simple: an example can be found in this tutorial:

-It is needed to import:
+analysis/examples/tutorials/B2A801-FlavorTagger.py

+At the beginning of your steering file you have to import:

 ::

-  from flavorTagger import *

-The Flavor tagger script already imports modularAnalysis.py.
+  import flavorTagger as ft

 Do not forget to buildRestOfEvent for your B0 recoParticle before calling the flavor tagger.